kjkoster/the-phone/readme.md

 In the code, we pre-generate all the WAV files, so the game is rather static and linear.
 Good to test, but not much fun to play.

+## Game Start Trigger
+Ideally the game should start as soon as the player lifts the handset.
+Unfortunately this phone does not have an electrical hook switch, so the program cannot actually detect the handset being lifted from the hook.
+Hook on/off detection is purely mechanical.

+Thus, for the game to start the player has to lift the handset and press a button.
+It seems intuitive to use the left-most button for that purpose.
+It has a nice, heavy feel to it and will reset with a solid click sound when the handset is placed back on the hook.

+Note: in the future, we might flash the left ring indicator to invite players to press that button, but let's have buttons working first.

 ## Game Structure
 In order to test the system, we have a very simple game engine.
 It keeps track of what location a player is in.
 Each location has some flavour text and a few